 - Anatomy of the heart, conduction system, and circulation system

 - Electrical conduction system of the heart and the cardiac cycle

 - Preparing a patient for a EKG tests

 - EKG strip analysis (P,Q,R,S,T wave form interpretation)

 - A review of normal sinus rhythm, sinus bradycardia, sinus tachycardia, etc.

 - The 3 and 12-lead EKG placement, interpretation and troubleshooting

-Do I need a College education to become an EKG Technician?
+Do I need to go to College to become an EKG Technician?